Skip to main content

 What Developers Must Do

-If you build AI systems and sell them to deployers, your obligations are narrower:
+If you build covered ADMT and supply it to deployers, your obligations are primarily about giving deployers the information they need:

-• Cooperate with deployer audits and correction requests where your system is involved
+• Cooperate with deployers' consumer-facing obligations where your system is involved.

-Developer obligations are primarily about transparency downstream to deployers — not about directly managing consumer relationships.
+Developer duties are about transparency downstream to deployers, not managing consumer relationships directly.

 The Penalty Structure

-The Colorado AG has exclusive enforcement authority — there is no private right of action under this law (no class action plaintiffs).
+Enforcement is exclusive to the Colorado Attorney General — there is no private right of action (no class-action plaintiffs).

 Your Compliance Checklist